 It is one of the items that continues to have the highest number of FPM findings.
-Next we will review the pieces of evidence that are requested during FPM to verify program compliance for 85/15.

-It is important to note that we only monitor the funds allocated from the grant.

-Contracts.
-Upload subcontracts and budgets with other entities, such as provider agencies and community based organizations, that are paid in part or whole with afterschool funds.
-Indicate the percentage allowed for direct services versus administrative cost.
+Next, we will review the pieces of evidence that are requested during FPM to verify program compliance for 85/15.
+It is important to note that we only monitor the funds allocated from the grants.
+Contracts: upload subcontracts and budgets with other entities such as provider agencies and Community Based Organizations that are paid in part or whole with after school funds.
+Indicate the percentage allowed for direct services vs administrative costs.

-The CDE will also monitor subcontracts of the grant, including community based organizations that help to provide programming.
-Here we would request supporting documentation from the grantee such as a copy of the subcontractor and or MOU.
+The CDE will also monitor sub-contracts of the grant, including Community Based Organizations that help to provide programming.
+Here we would request supporting documentation from the grantee, such as a copy of the subcontractor and/or MOU.

-Expanded Learning Program duty statements.
-Upload duty statements, in one document, for ALL after school grantee and subcontractor staff who are paid with Expanded Learning funds.
+Expanded Learning Program Duty Statements: Upload duty statements, in one document, for all after school grantee and subcontractor staff, who are paid with expanded learning funds.
 This should correlate with records in your general ledger.

-If an individual is working for the after school program, even for just a small portion of their time, it should be reflected in their duty statement
+If an individual is working for the after school program even for just a small portion of their time, it should be reflected in their duty statement.

-Expanded Learning Program expenditure reports for grantee and subcontractor staff.
-Upload a detailed position control or labor distribution report for the previous fiscal year or current year.

-General ledger for Resource 4124 or 6010.
-Include name, title, full-time employee, Regional Consultant, Salary and Benefits.

-This is for the grantee and if they have any subcontracts, we will need to see a copy of the contract or MOU, the subcontractors expenditure reports and invoices that directly relates to the general ledger.

-Please note that we will request to speak with fiscal representatives to walk us through the reports and clarify expenditures.
+Expanded Learning Program expenditure reports for Grantee and subcontractor staff: Upload a detailed position control or labor distribution report for the previous fiscal year or current year General ledger for Resource 4124 or 6010: Include name, title, full-time employee, regional consultant, salary, and benefits.
+This is for the grantee and if they have sub-contracts we will need to see a copy of the contract or MOU.
+The subcontractors expenditure reports and invoices that directly relates to the general ledger.
+Please note, that we will request to speak with fiscal representatives to walk us through the reports and clarify expenditures.
 Additionally, it is not uncommon for a reviewer to ask for receipts to verify that purchases that were made are allowable expenditure of grant funds.

-Expanded Learning Program time sheets, including time accounting methods.
-Upload for a month of time sheets, in one document, for selected payroll general ledger.

-On your screen now is the general process that the Expanded Learning division utilizes as part of the 85/15 FPM review.

-First, we obtain the documentation from the general ledger, timesheets, duty statements, time accounting and 85/15 overview.
+Expanded Learning Program timesheets: Including time accounting methods, upload for a month of timesheets in one document, for selected payroll general ledger.
+On your screen now, is the general process that the Expanded Learning Division utilizes as part of the 85/15 FPM Review.
+First, we obtain the documentation from the general ledger, timesheets, duty statements, time accounting, and 85/15 overview.
 Second, we verify the information.
-This is done primarily by interviewing stakeholders, such as site staff, district administrators, fiscal representatives, and teachers.
+This is done primarily by interviewing stakeholders such as site staff, district administrators, fiscal representatives, and teachers.
 We also review expenditures listed in the general ledger.
 Next, we calculate 85/15.
 Finally, we determine if the program is in compliance or must work to resolve any findings.

-Now we are going to discuss how to resolve an FPM finding for 85/15.

-We monitor fiscal items for the prior year, which means the books have closed.
+Now, we are going to discuss how to resolve an FPM finding for 85/15.
+We monitor fiscal items for the prior year which means the books have closed.
 In order to resolve a finding for 85/15, the grantee must transfer funds from an unrestricted general fund to the current year's Expanded Learning program.

-For example, if a grantee spent 20 percent on administrative instead of the allowable 15 percent, they must transfer that 5 percent into the current year for program.

-This 5 percent that is transferred must be expended on direct service.
-This 5 percent will not be included or recorded with the current year grant award.
-An example, it would not be entered into ASSIST expenditure report.
+For example, if a grantee spent 20 percent on administrative instead of the allowable 15 percent, they must transfer that five percent into the current year for program.
+This five percent that is transferred, must be expended on direct service.
+This five percent will not be included or recorded with the current year grant award.
+An example, it will not be entered into ASSIST Expenditure Report.
 This is why the grantee must provide documentation to the reviewer of how the funds were spent.